msofka/feeling-responsive/index.md

 subheadline: ""
 show_meta: false
 teaser:
     text: "Welcome to my homepage!
 I am a researcher in Software Engineering.
-My research is aimed at improving techniques and tools for the exploration, assessment and evolution of large industrial software systems.
-This involves the combination of several subfields of software engineering, such as program comprehension, reverse engineering, program analysis, software visualization and empirical software engineering.<BR><BR>For an overview of our results, have a look at my <a href='/publications/'>publications</a>."
+My research is aimed at creating better techniques and tools to support the understanding, assessment and evolution of large industrial software systems.
+It involves the combination of several subfields of computing, such as software analytics, software reverse engineering, software repository mining, machine learning, program comprehension, and empirical software engineering.
+    <BR><BR>For an overview of our results, have a look at my <BR> <a href='/publications/'>publication overview</a>."
-    image: "foto-leon-bw-small.jpg"
+    image: "Leon_Moonen_small.jpg"
     name: "Leon Moonen"
 header:
    image_fullwidth: "header_unsplash_river.jpg"